oliyh/cljockwork/README.md

 # cljockwork

-A REST API for cron4j, written in Clojure
+A REST API for cron4j, written in Clojure.
 Live demo at http://cljockwork.oliy.co.uk

 ### Getting started